 For many boat owners, the day their vessel is hauled for winter storage is the worst day of the year.
 Fortunately, there are plenty of ways they can get a maritime fix during the winter months.
-With more than 3,200 miles of coastline and hundreds of years of commercial, passenger and pleasure boating heritage, Michigan maritime history is on display at several museums around the state.
-Here’s a look at a few:

 Record water levels create hazards for boaters in harbors and marinas.
 Four years ago, most boat owners were easily able to step aboard their vessels by barely lifting their feet.
 Today, with Lake Michigan water levels more than 5 feet above the record lows of 2015, and Lake Huron equally brimming past capacity, many are finding it difficult to climb aboard.
 Boats along the state’s coastline are riding high.